retorquere/zotero-better-bibtex/site/content/exporting/auto.md

 going.
 Also, exporting only targeted selections over your whole library will get you better performance.
 You can set up separate exports for separate papers for example if you have set up a collection for each.

+## Managing auto-exports

+After you've set up an auto-export using an `Keep updated` export, you can manage your auto-exports in the BBT preferences under the `Automatic exports` tab.
+There, you can remove auto-export, change settings on them, or remove them.
+You cannot add new auto-exports from here, that can only be done by initiating an export.

 ## Getting your BBT-generated bib(la)tex/citekeys to other places

 You may want to use your BBT generated bib(la)tex on other systems; maybe you use Overleaf (as I do), maybe you have your documents compiled using Travis (as I do).
 In any case, you want your auto-exported items to show up somewhere else.
 If you're thinking of this in the context of Overleaf, here's a TL;DR of the pros and cons: